What is it?

 Wilmington Trail Committee is actively raising funds to fill the funding gap and finish the project.
 Donate here.

-Timeframe: July through September 2025
+Timeframe: July through October 2025

 The entire trail will be closed during construction.
 Please respect the “trail closed” signs at access points and plan to explore other area trails.